EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/08_testing_integration.md

 - Real memory router when the navigation *is* the behaviour, `vi.mock` when it is a detail
 - **MSW** to mock the network once, for both Vitest and Cypress
+- **Vitest browser mode** for the components jsdom cannot render — same runner, same specs, a real layout and a real stylesheet; jsdom stays the default
 - Cypress: `intercept` + aliases, never fixed waits, `cy.session` for auth
 - Playwright writes the **same** test in plain `async` / `await` — choose on parallelism, multi-origin and component testing, not on syntax